Undergraduate Research Assistants

 What is SWiRL?

 The Social Work integrative Research Lab (SWiRL) provides undergraduate students with opportunities to learn and apply research skills by assisting with various research projects conducted by Social Work faculty.
-In our SWiRL model, faculty mentor graduate students and graduate students mentor undergraduate students who learn a variety of research skills and may be assigned tasks from different research projects.
+In our SWiRL model, faculty mentor graduate students and graduate students mentor undergraduate students who learn a variety of research skills.
 Students working in SWiRL gain exposure to SWiRL faculty, as well as their diverse research methodologies and projects.

 Tasks cover the broad spectrum of activities across the research process, including: